 Thank you so much for doing this with us!
 Can you tell us a bit about your childhood “backstory”?

-I’m the youngest of (9) total siblings (full, ½ & step), born on October 16, 1982 in a 1,000 square foot Duplex in Rochester, NY.
+I’m the youngest of (9) total siblings (full, ½ & step), born on October 16, 1982, in a 1,000 square foot Duplex in Rochester, NY.
 My home was in a rough part of town.
 My father was born in 1938 in Valdosta, GA and fled the south for New York during the civil rights movement.
 He started as a janitor at the bus company and kept that job his entire life.
-My father is now a pastor and is one of the kindest people you will ever meet, But with (9) kids, dozens of grandkids there was seldom enough of him to go around.
+My father is now a pastor and is one of the kindest people you will ever meet, but with (9) kids, dozens of grandkids there was seldom enough of him to go around.
 He took (2) other jobs to put me through private catholic school after seeing how my siblings turned out in the public school system.
-My parents divorced, my father then married my stepmother (whom I now consider to be my mom) when I was 10 and we moved to Atlanta.
+My parents divorced, my father then married my stepmother (whom I now consider being my mom) when I was 10 and we moved to Atlanta.
 I haven’t seen my real mother since that time (26 years) and have only spoken to her twice.

-My closest brother (7 years older) got involved with a local gang and was almost killed by them and spent a few weeks in the hospital my freshman year.
+My closest brother (7 years older) got involved with a local gang and was almost killed by them and spent a few weeks in the hospital during my freshman year.
 Due to the suspects attending my school I had to be put into a different school district.
 At 15 years old I was working to support myself, bought a car, had gold teeth, tattoos and was headed down the wrong path.
 Seeing several friends drop out of school, get involved with the wrong crowd and end up in jail or even worse get killed, I knew I had to find a better way.
 The music group, Outkast, became a massive, influential part of my life, as they rapped about things, places and aspects I never heard of.
-I attempted to try my hand at college, but after visiting campuses I couldn’t bear being a broke college student trying to make ends meet.
+I attempted to try my hand at college, but after visiting campuses, I couldn’t bear being a broke college student trying to make ends meet.
 I knew that would lead to failure.
 So, I enrolled myself in the United States Air Force at 17 years old and forced my parents to sign to allow me to do so.
-In less than 60 days after high school I was in basic training.
+In less than 60 days after high school, I was in basic training.

 At 17, I had devised a 35 year plan.
 Step one-retire in 20 years from the US Air Force, then get another government job and retire from that in 15 years when I was 52.